 Even though there may be cheaper tripods available, there are none that offer all these pro-grade features at this price, and also come shipped with a good quality carrying bag to complete the package.
 For those that prefer not to use a separate bag, the Abott Travel Tripod also features a handy built-in carry handle – something I’ve not seen on a tripod before.

 If you’re looking for the best cheap tripod that is built to last (read all the reviews here), offers the flexibility of being used as a monopod, and provides optimum stability even for heavier loads, this is definitely the tripod to get.

-As you can see, there’s a lot of very good cheap camera gear available on the market.
-As long as you stick to this guide, or to other affordable products with a lot of positive real user reviews, you can pick up a bargain to help jump start your photography hobby or even career!
+As you can see, there’s a lot of very good, affordable camera gear available on the market.
+As long as you stick to this guide, or to other products with a lot of positive real user reviews, you can pick up a bargain to help jump start your photography hobby or even career!

-There’s nothing wrong with using cheap camera gear in a professional situation, as long as you’re confident that it can perform as good as, if not better than more expensive equivalents.
+There’s nothing wrong with using budget-priced camera gear in a professional situation, as long as you’re confident that it can perform as good as, if not better than more expensive equivalents.

 As you progress in your hobby or career with photography, you may find that you want to invest in the ‘big-name’ brands’, which are typically more expensive, and have some of these cheaper camera gear options as your backups.